GoogleCloudPlatform/workflows-demos/twitter-sentiment-parallel/README.md

           - bearerToken: ${args.bearerToken}
           - twitterHandles: ${args.twitterHandles} # list of twitter handles strings
           - maxResults: ${args.maxResults}
-          - twitterHandleResults : {} # results from branches keyed by twitter handle
+          - twitterHandleResults : {} # results from each iteration keyed by twitter handle
 ```

 Next, we define a step with `parallel` keyword with a for loop.
 Each iteration